Under the HoodApril 2021

 Despite all the ways the vehicles he works on have changed over the years, Poole says the fundamentals of his job haven’t changed a bit.
 He still lends the same careful eye to each vehicle he works on, knowing that it could prove crucial in a key moment in the field.

 “It’s still the same maintenance and the same mindset toward it.
 You look for loose bolts, cracks, leaks, rusty parts,” says Poole.
 “We do each inspection the same as we did 20 years ago.
-It’s all about making sure each and every one of our employees stay safe and come home to their families in the same condition they came to work.”
+It’s all about making sure each and every one of our employees stays safe and come home to their families in the same condition they came to work.”